-- 5.1 The issue before the Tribunal is whether the Appellant [hereinafter Oakview] is in beneficial occupation of the Subject Property. - 5.2 If the Tribunal finds that Oakview is in beneficial occupation, the question of quantum arises.
+- 5.1 The issue before the Tribunal is whether or not TUD is in beneficial occupation of the Subject Property. - 5.2 If the Tribunal finds that TUD is, in fact, in beneficial occupation, the question arises as to whether the Subject Property is exempt from rates.